nicholasray/jank/README.md

-A presentation I gave on jank for wikimedia!
+A presentation I gave on jank and browser rendering performance at wikimedia!

 https://practical-pasteur-ded885.netlify.com